§ 0 · The Operating System

 Traditional fine dining: high acquisition cost per guest.
 Full cost every time.

 Coffee guest acquisition is a fraction of the cost.
-A percentage convert to dinner — effective dinner acquisition cost drops dramatically.
+A percentage convert to dinner.
+Effective dinner CAC drops dramatically.

 Churn prediction before the staff notices